Who’s taking up space? Are they paying rent, or squatting?

 So I’ve started to distinguish my literal tenants from my invisible but nevertheless vocal ones.
 Realizing there was a difference was a victory in and of itself.

 There are the tenants that see the light of day – professional commitments, family time, hobbies, personal work, cultivating curiosity and interests – even common stressors around deadlines, finances, and relationships qualify.
 You could say that these are the tenants of our days.
-This stuff is obvious and makes for the ingredients of an expected and meaningful life (managing this is its own mission.)
+This stuff is obvious and makes for the ingredients for a full and meaningful life (managing this is its own mission.)

 But there are other tenants that are unseen, that can’t be spotted on a schedule, but who, like a squatter, are uninvited occupants in our minds.
 They tend to be demanding, entitled, and perpetually unsatisfied.
 Some are old scripts.
 Others are punishing messages about what we haven’t yet started, completed, or might never get to, despite deep and sincere desires.
 Fleeting bouts of this can be expected; but when a stray idea sets up shop, a good property manager notices – and investigates.